ANSS Composite Earthquake Catalog Details

 - Raw catalog format

-- The raw format of the ANSS catalog is the CNSS Ver 1.0.1 format.
+- The raw format of the ANSS Composite Catalog is the CNSS Ver 1.0.1 format.

 - Source Code Tables

-- Tables of the source ids used in the ANSS catalog to designate contributing institutions.
+- Tables of the source ids used in the ANSS Composite Catalog to designate contributing institutions.

 - Catalog caveats